LSEG-API-Samples/Article.RDPLibrary.Python.NotebookAutoCompletion/README.md

     ```bash
     $>ld_notebook\Scripts\activate
     ```
-4. Run the following command to install RDP Library for Python and all dependencies in *ld_notebook* environment
+4. Run the following command to install Data Library for Python and all dependencies in *ld_notebook* environment
     ```bash
     (ld_notebook) $>pip install -r requirements.txt
     ```